atthecodeface/atcf_hardware_utils/Readme.md

 Thw dprintf_4_fifo_4 is a 4-deep dorintf4 synchronous FIFO; this can help smooth bursts of debug messages should they occur at the same time.
 The dprintf_4_fifo_512 is an SRAM FIFO that provides even more buffering of messages.

 The dprintf_4_async module allows a dprintf request to cross from one clock domain to another (at the rate of one transfer every 3 input and output clock periods.

+## Debug master bus

+The library provides a pair of buses that allow some form of debug master to access, through a simple byte script, an endpoint such as an APB bus master, a FIFO, or an SRAM.
+The library really provides the buses and defines the protocol; it also includes two debug endpoints (one for FIFO data and status reading, and one for SRAM reading).

+The debug master bus provides a byte stream to the debug endpoint, and the endpoint returns streams of bytes or an error code.

+### Debug SRAM access endpoint

+The  dbg_master_sram_access takes a debug master request and interprets a byte stream as an opcode byte followed by two bytes encoding an SRAM address, and two bytes encoding a number of ‘entities’ to read.
+The opcode indicates the size of an ‘entity’ - i.e. the number of bytes of read data from the SRAM should be returned to the debug master as a single ‘entity’.

+The opcode byte should be 0 to read N single bytes from successive addresses; it should bef 1 to read N 16-bit values each from successive addresses, and so om up to a value of 7 to read N 64-bit values each from successive addresses.

+### Debug FIFO data/status endpoint

+### Debug master demultiplexer/multiplexer

+The dbg_master_mux module takes a debug master request and interprets a *single* byte at the start of each stream as an endpoint select value.
+; it then had four debug master interface to four different endpoints